 Many Different Species of Sea Holly Are Available

-Most nurseries should have several different species of Eryngium, which have been cultivated as garden plants; and most of the sea holly species are considered as perennials in USDA Hardiness Zones 4–9.
-This is a brief overview of some of the most common ones you might find available, listing both the common name and the botanical name:
+Most nurseries should have several different species of Eryngium, which have been cultivated as garden plants; and most of the species are considered as perennials in USDA Hardiness Zones 4–9.
+This is a brief overview of some of the most common ones you might find available, listing both the common name and the botanical name.

-- Flat Sea Holly (Eryngium alpinum) – This species is native to Eastern Europe, growing two to three feet tall with silvery-blueish-green flower heads which protect the plant from negative effects of overexposure to sun radiation.
+- Flat (Eryngium alpinum): This species is native to Eastern Europe, growing two to three feet tall with silvery-blueish-green flower heads which protect the plant from the negative effects of overexposure to sun radiation.

-- Alpine Sea Holly (Eryngium planum) – This plant will grow to about two feet high; it is a native plant in Switzerland.
+- Alpine (Eryngium planum): This plant will grow to about two feet high; it is a native plant in Switzerland.

-- Amethyst Sea Holly (Eryngium amethystinum) – This native European plant is one of the most cold hardy in this particular genus, but it likes a calcium-rich soil to thrive.
+- Amethyst (Eryngium amethystinum): This native European plant is one of the coldest hardies in this particular genus, but it likes a calcium-rich soil to thrive.
 It will grow to about a foot to a foot and a half high showing gorgeous light blue to purple flowers, thus the name.

-- Mediterranean Sea Holly (Eryngium bourgatii) – You will need well-drained soil and plenty of sun for this attention-getting plant, which is a native to Pyrenees and Morocco.
-The flowers are a blue-green color, making it extremely popular in container gardens as well.
+- Mediterranean (Eryngium bourgatii): You will need well-drained soil and plenty of sun for this attention-getting plant, which is native to the Pyrenees and Morocco.
+The flowers are a blue-green color, making them extremely popular in container gardens as well.

-- Common Sea Holly (Eryngium maritimum) – Unlike most of the others, the Common Sea Holly plant is one of the smallest of the species, only growing from about six to 18 inches tall.
+- Common (Eryngium maritimum): Unlike most of the others, the Common Sea Holly plant is one of the smallest of the species, only growing from about six to 18 inches tall.

-- Giant Sea Holly (Eryngium giganteum) - If you plant this one, you'll want to put it in the back of your garden, as it may require staking and it will grow from three to four feet (or even higher).
-This plant is also known as Miss Willmot's Ghost, having been named for Ellen Willmot, the English horticulturist who was one of the first 60 recipients of the Victorial Medal of Honor in 1897, awarded by the Royal Horticultural Society Council to those it considered deserving of special recognition.
+- Giant (Eryngium giganteum): If you plant this one, you'll want to put it in the back of your garden, as it may require staking and it will grow from three to four feet (or even higher).
+This plant is also known as Miss Willmot's Ghost, having been named for Ellen Willmot, the English horticulturist who was one of the first 60 recipients of the Victoria Medal of Honor in 1897, awarded by the Royal Horticultural Society Council to those it considered deserving of special recognition.

 © 2017 Mike and Dorothy McKenney